CamWheeler135/homework/Hands_On_Machine_Learning/README.md

 # Hands On Machine Learning with Scikit-Learn, Keras and TensorFlow
-## Conceptrs, Tools and Techniques to Build Intelligent Systems
+## Concepts, Tools and Techniques to Build Intelligent Systems